lsst-sqre/sqr-032/index.rst

 `Jupyter Notebooks`_, like doctests_, are well suited for creating testable documentation because of how they mix prose, code, and output cells.
 `Jupyter Notebooks`_ are particularly notable for the immediacy and interactivity of their writing process.

-Finally, LSST uses `Jupyter Notebooks`_ in a number of contexts, including as documentation.
+LSST uses `Jupyter Notebooks`_ in a number of contexts, including as documentation.
 As :ref:`mentioned before <review-examples-in-examples>`, Jupyter Notebooks appear in the |examples| directories of packages.
 Entire Git repositories are also dedicated to collecting Jupyter Notebooks.
 For example, the `notebook-demo`_ repository contains demo notebooks for LSST's Nublado platform.
-At the moment Notebooks aren't part of Sphinx documentation builds.
+At the moment, Notebooks aren't part of Sphinx documentation builds.

 .. _examples-consolidation:

 Consolidation of approaches to examples
 =======================================

-In the :ref:`previous section <examples-review>` we reviewed the various types of examples that exist in LSST codebases.
+In the :ref:`previous section <examples-review>`, we reviewed the various types of examples that exist in LSST codebases.
 Given the number of formats that examples can currently be found in, it's beneficial to consolidate our usage to a defined set of technologies and methodologies that are both convenient to integrate into documentation (addressing |13|) and test (addressing |15|).
 The QAWG recommended that one technology should be adopted: